bigskysoftware/_hyperscript/www/docs.md

 ## <a name="history"></a>[History, or 'Yet Another Language?'](#history)

-I get it.
+I know, I know.

-Why on earth do we need yet another front end technology, let alone another scripting language?
+Why on earth do we need yet another front end technology, let alone another *scripting language*?

 Well, I'll tell you why: